-Pain relief for arthritis in dogs can be provided through a number of non surgical interventions and the aim of any treatment will be to improve the quality of life of the dog and ease their mobility problems.
+Pain relief for arthritis in dogs can be provided through a number of non-surgical interventions, such as utilizing a Veterinary LED Therapy Tool, and the aim of any treatment will be to improve the quality of life of the dog and ease their mobility problems.
 It is, therefore, important to review and assess the condition at regular intervals.

 Typically, there are two types of surgery.
 One option is to reshape the joint to reduce pain and ease movement, while the other option is to replace the joint.

 Canine expert Sarah Heath, European Veterinary Specialist in Behavioural Medicine, offers her insight on the subject:

 “All dogs suffering with OA will need medication to reduce inflammation in the joints and control pain and discomfort.
 Consistent use of long term or long acting forms of medication can prevent pain from becoming established and this is of huge benefit to your dog."

 "A selection of daily non-steroidal anti-inflammatory drugs (NSAIDs) is available as well as a once-monthly treatment that helps ensure compliance by delivering continuous pain relief for your dog.
 Speak with your vet for more information.”

 Sarah continues, “Don’t forget that improving the quality of your dog’s life involves managing the condition with a combination of medication, nutrition, weight management and appropriate exercise.”

 Another method of treating dog arthritis is by way of nutritional supplementation.
 A glucosamine-based dietary supplement may provide ingredients required for repairing joints.